chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/humanoid/kenku.md

 aliases: ["Kenku"]
 ---
 # Kenku
 *Source: Monster Manual p.
-194, Journeys through the Radiant Citadel*
+194, Eberron: Rising from the Last War, Journeys through the Radiant Citadel*

 Kenku are feathered humanoids that wander the world as vagabonds, driven by greed.
 They can perfectly imitate any sound they hear.